List of works by El Greco

-El Greco was a Cretan-born painter, sculptor and architect of the Spanish Renaissance.
+El Greco (1541–1614) was a Cretan-born painter, sculptor and architect of the Spanish Renaissance.
 El Greco left his birthplace for Venice in 1567, never to return.
 El Greco's three years in Venice profoundly influenced his style.
 In 1577, he emigrated to Toledo, Spain, where he lived and worked until the end of his life.

-El Greco's oeuvre is thus divided in three main periods:
+El Greco's artworks are thus divided into three main periods: